hackinhub19/Shatter-New/README.md

 **3** Run ### 'sudo npm start' to start the development server.<br>
 (There are two users of this application along with the admin- Manufacturer and the Customer)<br>
 **4** Typing ### 'localhost:3000/admin' will take you to the admin page.
 Only admin has the right to register a new manufacturer.<br>
   Typing ### 'localhost:3000/login' will take you to the Login page of the manufacturer.
 The manufacturer only needs to login     into portis and his page will automatically be displayed.<br>
   Typing ### 'localhost:3000/mainpage' will take you to the consumer's page.
-The customer needs to enter the serial number of the product and he will get a portis popup to login.
+The customer needs to enter the serial number of     the product and he will get a portis popup to login.<br>
+**5** The app functionality starts with the admin registering a company.
+There can be only one admin.
+To set the admin, go to Contracts folder and in login.sol,

 In the project directory, you can run: